-Transaction Increases Company’s Fiber Network to Approximately 10,000 Miles
+Transaction To Increase Company’s Fiber Operations to More Than 9,500 Miles

-Network USA is a rapidly growing builder, owner, and operator of facilities-based lit and dark fiber primarily in Louisiana and East Texas with a successful operating history of nearly two decades.
-Network USA serves the same industry customer segments as Conterra Networks: wireless and landline carriers, healthcare organizations, government and mid-sized as well as Fortune 500 enterprises.
+Network USA is a rapidly growing builder, owner and operator of facilities-based lit and dark fiber primarily in Louisiana and Texas with a successful operating history of nearly two decades.
+NUSA serves the same industry customer segments as Conterra: wireless and landline carriers, healthcare organizations, government and mid-sized as well as Fortune 500 enterprises.

-Conterra Networks is one of the largest remaining independent broadband infrastructure companies in the United States based on its fiber assets and revenues.
-The company is majority owned by Court Square Capital, a private equity firm with approximately $4 billion of assets under management, with the remaining ownership largely held by Conterra Networks’ management team.
-The company’s other institutional financial partners include Toronto Dominion Bank, CoBank, Bank of America, ING Capital, Fifth Third Bank, Regions Bank, and Webster Bank.
-Terms of the transaction were not disclosed.
+Conterra is one of the largest remaining independent broadband infrastructure companies in the United States based on its fiber assets and revenues.
+The company is majority owned by Court Square Capital Partners, a private investment firm with approximately $6 billion under management, with the remaining ownership largely held by Conterra’s management team.
+The company’s other institutional financial partners include Toronto Dominion Bank, CoBank, Bank of America and ING Capital.
+Terms of the transaction, which is subject to pending regulatory approvals, are not being disclosed.